elves/elvish/PACKAGING.md

 ```

 If you have applied any patches that is not committed as a Git commit, you
-should also append a string that starts withs `+` and can uniquely identify your
+should also append a string that starts with `+` and can uniquely identify your
 patch.

 ## Reproducible builds